-Not Your Bubbe’s Sisterhood, an updated and edgy version of the traditional synagogue sisterhood, invites women in their 20s and 30s to explore the intersection between contemporary interests and Jewish culture through monthly events with career-driven, culinary, spiritual, feminist, socially conscious, or crafty themes.
+Not Your Bubbe’s Sisterhood, inviting women in their 20s and 30s to explore the intersection between contemporary interests and Jewish culture through events with career-minded, culinary, spiritual, feminist, socially conscious, or crafty themes.

-This series offers a laid-back forum for men in their 20s and 30s to network and speak about issues of masculinity and spirituality in the context of contemporary life.
+Man’s Attempt at Mindfulness, offering a laid-back forum for men in their 20s and 30s to connect over issues of masculinity and spirituality in the context of everyday life.

 Stay up to date on all things Jewish at Sixth & I by signing up for our monthly newsletter, Sixth & Spiritual.